If you’ve been misting your fiddle leaf fig, listen up!

-There’s lots of debate about this, so we’re going to weigh in.
+There’s lots of debate about misting your fiddle leaf fig, so we’re going to weigh in.

 Misting comes with risks, so it might not be the best option to increase humidity.

-Misting with regular tap water can cause a buildup of minerals on the leaves (hard water deposits) which prevent the plant from absorbing moisture.
+Misting your fiddle leaf fig with regular tap water can cause a buildup of minerals on the leaves (hard water deposits) which prevent the plant from absorbing moisture.